Click here to access a written transcript of this episode.

 - Diversify Dietetics organization

-Ayana Habtemariam is a nutrition therapist and a certified intuitive eating counselor in private practice.
-She is committed to increasing awareness of intuitive eating and weight-inclusive philosophies in black communities.
-She believes that weight-centric approaches to health and wellness only exacerbate body image issues, stress, and anxiety which contribute to increased rates of chronic diseases often seen in black and other communities of color.
+Ayana Habtemariam (she/her) is a nutrition therapist and a certified intuitive eating counselor in private practice.
+She is committed to increasing awareness of intuitive eating and weight-inclusive philosophies in Black communities.
+She believes that weight-centric approaches to health and wellness only exacerbate body image issues, stress, and anxiety which contribute to increased rates of chronic diseases often seen in Black and other communities of color.
 You can connect with Ayana on her website, Instagram, Facebook, and Twitter.